moneitor/FX_ProjectManager/README.md

 projects in the future, I decided to slowly create a set of tools that kind of work like a simple vfx pipeline for personal projects.

 This is still work in progress and will remain like that for the long term.

+Also, it works better on Linux, on Windows I am having problems when deleting an entity (Project, Sequence or Shot), other than that behaves as expected on Windows, although in general performes better on Linux where I have had less problems with the databases.

 ### Purpose